janikhans/thepartsninja/README.md

 ### Export local DB

     pg_dump -Fc --no-acl --no-owner ninja_development > local.dump

 ## Create an Admin User *'cause you're cool like that*

-Admin users are (for the time being), users with an additional column 'admin' column attribute.
+Admin users are (for the time being), users with an additional attribute 'admin' in the role column.
 You will have to create a new user in the database to access every aspect of the site.
 One admin user will get you into everything.
 To create a temporary user in the database, run these commands within the rails console.